aws/eks-anywhere/docs/content/en/docs/reference/artifacts.md

       image-builder build --os redhat --hypervisor vsphere --release-channel 1-25 --vsphere-config vsphere-connection.json
       ```
 ### Build Bare Metal node images
 These steps use `image-builder` to create an Ubuntu-based or RHEL-based image for Bare Metal.
+Before proceeding, ensure that the above system-level, network-level and baremetal-specific [prerequisites]({{< relref "#prerequisites">}}) have been met.

 1. Create a linux user for running image-builder.
    ```bash